Plot Clinic Intro

 I keep forgetting (seriously!) to buy your clinics, but I have a feeling I shouldn’t miss out on this one.
 I’m looking forward to it!

-LadyQ
+3. LadyQ Avatar

 It sounds fantastic!
 I especially like how you’re going to talk about plotting at every stage of the writing (before you begin, in the middle, when you’re tearing apart the first draft).
 I can’t wait. 🙂